May 5, 2022

 For a non-professional, it may seem that teaching and learning are all there is to education.
 But the actual transmission of knowledge in a class or through self-study represents just the surface of an ecosystem that is founded on a painstaking work of course design, lesson scheduling, student enrollment, and many other organizational tasks.

-The advent of new technologies in the education industry, further catalyzed by the two years of lockdowns, quarantines, and other more or less strict forms of social distancing, have ended up revolutionizing the purely didactic aspects of this sector.
-Just think of the massive breakthroughs driven by eLearning and edtech as a whole.
+The advent of new technologies (such as AR in education), further catalyzed by the two years of lockdowns, quarantines, and other more or less strict forms of social distancing, have ended up revolutionizing the purely didactic aspects of the education industry.

-Learning management systems (LMS) are the "Jack of all trades" of eLearning, without necessarily being "master of none".
-In other words, we're talking of comprehensive software applications based on rather complex architectures and designed to cover every aspect of online education.
-In fact, LMSs facilitate the design, administration, and delivery of eLearning and corporate training services while offering a fairly extensive set of features dedicated to analytics, reporting, and learning experience.
+Learning management systems (LMS) are comprehensive software applications designed to cover every aspect of online education.
+LMSs facilitate the design, administration, and delivery of eLearning and corporate training while offering a fairly extensive set of features dedicated to analytics, reporting, and learning experience.

-Despite their holistic nature, however, learning management systems tend to be slightly more management-oriented than other eLearning solutions, as the name itself might suggest.
+Despite their holistic nature and versatility both in educational and professional scenarios, learning management systems tend to be slightly more management-oriented than other eLearning solutions, as the name itself might suggest.
 This means, for example, that they are generally equipped with numerous advanced administrative features for overseeing online courses delivery, registering students, tracking learner attendance and activity, performing assessment and proctoring tasks, and many more.

 To help you make an informed decision in this regard, we'll give you a rundown of the recommended features for designing an impactful LMS and some core parameters to consider, including integrations.
 However, we recommend seeking advice from a team of experts in LMS consulting to properly frame your business requirements and receive further insights.